anniekao/artic_colours/Project_Notes.md

   - show info as a tooltip?
 Like on the Criterion Channel for movie info?
 [] random artwork generator
 [] search bar
-[] next / prev page arrows - have the arrows on the right and left side of the screen and accessible at any time
+[] next / prev page arrows - have the arrows on the right and left side of the screen and accessible at any time on larger screens, hidden on mobile

 # Features
 [] as a user I want to choose a department or subject, e.g. African Art, and have palettes generated from objects in that Collection